Ahmed-Ali/JSONExport/README.md

 * ~~Support Objective-C~~ Done
 * ~~Sync multible classes with the same name or have the same exact properties~~ Done
 * ~~Support to parse JSON arrays of objects~~ Done
-* ~~Load JSON data from web~~ Done
+* Load JSON data from web
 * ~~Open .json files from JSONExport~~
 * Supported languages management editor.
-* Beside raw JSON, load the model raw data from plist files as well.
+* ~~Beside raw JSON, load the model raw data from plist files as well.~~ Done

 Known Limitations: